 Save the file and exit.

-You may have to manually use the newer version to rebuild the individual app to use the newer version of OpenSSL by referencing the new path.
+By referencing the new path, you may manually use the newer version to rebuild the individual app to use the more recent version of OpenSSL.

 You may also like the post below: